Skip to content

 credit score or net worth

 Which is better, a good credit score or a high net worth?
-Here’s why it’s good to know both.
+Here’s why it’s good to know and understand both.

 When you owe more than you actually have, every dollar in your pocket is NOT yours. 💸